neilellis/api-docs/source/includes/node.md

 Attribute | Description
 --------- | -----------
+cpu | Node number of CPUs
-uuid | A unique identifier for the node generated automatically on creation resource_uri | A unique API endpoint that represents the node external_fqdn | An automatically generated FQDN for the node.
-Containers deployed on this node will inherit this FQDN. state | The state of the node.
-See the below table for a list of possible states. node_cluster | The resouce URI of the node cluster to which this node belongs to (if applicable) node_type | The resource URI of the node type used for the node region | The resource URI of the region where the node is deployed docker_execdriver | Docker's execution driver used in the node docker_graphdriver | Docker's storage driver used in the node docker_version | Docker's version used in the node cpu | Node number of CPUs disk | Node storage size in GB memory | Node memory in MB last_metric | Last reported metric from the node (see table `Node Last Metric attributes` below for more information) current_num_containers | The actual number of containers deployed in this node last_seen | Date and time of the last time the node was contacted by Tutum public_ip | The public IP allocated to the node tunnel | If the node does not accept incoming connections to port 2375, the address of the reverse tunnel to access the docker daemon, or `null` otherwise deployed_datetime | The date and time when this node cluster was deployed destroyed_datetime | The date and time when this node cluster was terminated (if applicable) tags | List of tags to identify the node when deploying services (see [Tags](https://support.tutum.co/support/solutions/articles/5000508859) for more information)
+current_num_containers | The actual number of containers deployed in this node deployed_datetime | The date and time when this node cluster was deployed destroyed_datetime | The date and time when this node cluster was terminated (if applicable) disk | Node storage size in GB docker_execdriver | Docker's execution driver used in the node docker_graphdriver | Docker's storage driver used in the node docker_version | Docker's version used in the node external_fqdn | An automatically generated FQDN for the node.
+Containers deployed on this node will inherit this FQDN. label | A user-friendly name for the node (`external_fqdn` by default) last_metric | Last reported metric from the node (see table `Node Last Metric attributes` below for more information) last_seen | Date and time of the last time the node was contacted by Tutum memory | Node memory in MB node_cluster | The resouce URI of the node cluster to which this node belongs to (if applicable) node_type | The resource URI of the node type used for the node public_ip | The public IP allocated to the node region | The resource URI of the region where the node is deployed resource_uri | A unique API endpoint that represents the node state | The state of the node.
+See the below table for a list of possible states. tags | List of tags to identify the node when deploying services (see [Tags](https://support.tutum.co/support/solutions/articles/5000508859) for more information) tunnel | If the node does not accept incoming connections to port 2375, the address of the reverse tunnel to access the docker daemon, or `null` otherwise uuid | A unique identifier for the node generated automatically on creation

 ### Node states